 Is it true that you don't support hard disk drives (HDDs)?

 Firstly, we should point out that the information in the open source release has been misinterpreted as saying that we don't support local storage.
-We do, but we are asking our hardware partners for Google Chrome OS to use solid state drives (SSDs) rather than hard disk drives (HDDs), for performance and reliability reasons.
+Most Google Chrome OS devices use SSDs although we have a few that also use HDDs.
+The reasons to prefer SSD is performance and reliability.

-Secondly, this restriction doesn't apply to Chromium OS: It will work with conventional HDDs, though the disk accesses are optimized for flash-based storage, like reduced read-ahead.
+Chromium OS will indeed work with conventional HDDs, though the disk accesses are optimized for flash-based storage, like reduced read-ahead.

 I can't log in